anytizer/nepalify.wp/trunk/readme.txt

 == Screenshots ==

-1. List of zones and districts underneath.
+1. List of zones and their districts underneath.
-2. Choose Zone or District as category while posting.
+2. Choosing Zone or District as category while posting.

 == Changelog ==